coltonsaywhatt/Tweepy/README.md

 - [ ] Mobile Friendly

-- [ ] Able to log in with Google or Twitter
+- [ ] Able to log in with Google or Facebook

 - [ ] Ability to tweep a video file